+- Certified Gluten Free Oats – Oats are naturally gluten free.
+However, many brands of oats may be processed in such a way that they are cross-contaminated with wheat or other gluten-containing grains.
 Make sure you only purchase oats that are made in a gluten free facility, and are certified gluten free.
 You can read more about the safety of oats here.

+- Make the crust mixture with gluten free oats, gluten free flour, sugar, and vegan buttery spread.
+Press half of that crust into an 8×8 pan that’s been lined with parchment paper.
 Use your fingers to press the crust down firmly into the bottom and corners of the pan.

 - If you want to slice these into bars, you do need to wait for them to cool completely.
 If you’re not worried about perfect squares, go ahead and spoon it out of the pan while it’s warm!

 Blackberry Crumble Bars (Gluten Free, Vegan).

-Put the gluten free oats, gluten free flour, vegan buttery spread, brown sugar, and salt in a large bowl.
+- Put the gluten free oats, gluten free flour, vegan buttery spread, brown sugar, and salt in a large bowl.

-Using a pastry cutter or two forks, mix the ingredients together until it resembles large crumbs.
+- Using a pastry cutter or two forks, mix the ingredients together until it resembles large crumbs.

-Place half of the crumbs in the bottom of the prepared pan.
+- Place half of the crumbs in the bottom of the prepared pan.
 Use your hands to pat it down firmly.

-Put the blackberries on top of the crust, and evenly distribute them.
+- Put the blackberries on top of the crust, and evenly distribute them.
 Top with the remaining crumble mixture, patting it down lightly.

-Bake at 375 degrees for 25-50 minutes, until the berries are bubbling and the crumb topping is golden brown.
+- Bake at 375 degrees for 25-50 minutes, until the berries are bubbling and the crumb topping is golden brown.

 - If you plan to slice this into neat bars, be sure to let it cool completely.
 Otherwise, you can use a spoon to scoop it out and enjoy it while it is warm.